How to unlock your iPhone from O2, Orange, Three, T-Mobile, Vodafone and EE

 Once you’ve owned your iPhone for a certain amount of time (usually 30 days or 3 months), you can ask your network to unlock it.
 This will allow you to use it on other networks.
 Although the network is under no obligation to unlock your iPhone, all UK networks happily provide the service.
 You’ll normally pay a small fee for unlocking (usually no more than £20).

 In this guide, I only discuss the official methods of unlocking your iPhone.

 Unofficial Methods of Unlocking an iPhone

 You may find unofficial methods of unlocking an iPhone on the internet (e.g. using codes, third-party websites or downloadable software).
 There is no guarantee that these methods work: some of them are scams that will take your money whilst failing to unlock your phone.
 Others may render your phone unusable.
+There are also a number of unscrupulous websites which charge you a service fee for filling out a form on your behalf.
 The only “official” iPhone unlock is through your mobile network.